Big Drop Reported in Vaping by US Teenagers

 “It's possible that some of the heightened awareness could have influenced decline in use,” said King.

-By year’s end, more than 2,600 illnesses and close to 60 deaths were reported.
+By the time the outbreak was winding down early this year, more than 2,800 illnesses and 68 deaths had been reported.
 Most of those who got sick said they vaped solutions containing THC, the ingredient that produces a high in marijuana.
 CDC officials gradually focused their investigation on black market THC cartridges, and on a chemical compound called vitamin E acetate that had been added to illicit THC vaping liquids.

 Kenneth Warner, a professor emeritus at the University of Michigan’s school of public health, said the teen vaping drop was larger than expected.